firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/diy-battery-sourcing-and-welding.md

 ## Workshop Pricing & BMS Baselines
 - Denis’ catalog still quotes ~€170 for a 10S4P Samsung 35E pack, €30 for the Wildman bag, and roughly €20 for EU shipping via DPD/UPS; he insists on genuine XT30 hardware and 20 A common-port BMS boards rather than AliExpress knock-offs.[^denis-pricing]
+- Match BMS boards to the intended series count—12S packs need true 12S PCM/PCB hardware rated around 30 A so Rita installs do not outrun protection stages.【F:knowledge/notes/all_part01_review.md†L316-L316】
+- Community teardown of a so-called “36 V 20 Ah” AliExpress pack revealed just 12 cells and sand filler—treat round-number claims or >42 V open-circuit readings as immediate scams unless the seller proves a 10S6P layout.[^aliexpress-sand]
+- Swap separate-port AliExpress BMS boards before paralleling with Rita; otherwise the discharge lead backfeeds chargers and overfills cells through the wrong path.【F:knowledge/notes/all_part01_review.md†L358-L358】
+- Expect honest 10S materials to cost roughly €100 before labor and tax—anything cheaper usually hides weak cells or flimsy protection hardware.【F:knowledge/notes/all_part01_review.md†L359-L359】
+- Tudor/VTA external packs arrive with same-port BMS wiring; tie Rita’s XT30 into C-/B- and leave P- empty so charge and discharge share the protected port without bypassing the board.[^tudor-common]
 - The workshop flags “fire emoji” AliExpress packs built from laptop pulls—builders cap Happy BMS builds near 53 V/40 A and lean on refurbished OEM modules plus externals for range instead of forcing Rita past spec.[^ali-pack-warning-diy]
+- Vet cheap-pack marketing claims with lab-grade tools—François leaned on a Hyperion 1420 charger, 800 W PSU, and a load bank to expose fraudulent capacity numbers, underscoring how expensive proper validation is.[^lab-gear]
 - Aerdu’s inexpensive 10S packs can deliver honest capacity when properly potted, but missing fish paper between series groups remains a fire risk—veterans still favour reputable cell sellers (e.g., NKON) and add insulation themselves before shipping customs builds.【F:knowledge/notes/denis_all_part02_review.md†L521-L522】
 - External packs stay on common-port BMSes so Rita can police charge flow—Denis refuses to ship his smart separate-port boards in range kits because they can’t stop overcharge through the discharge lead.[^common-port-chat]
+- Retrofit third-party externals with 40 A UART485 common-port boards (often AliExpress kits bundled with Bluetooth dongles) so adapters can monitor and tune pack behaviour safely.[^uart485-diy]
+- Among AliExpress vendors, Laudation remains one of the few delivering rated capacity—treat flashy “60 000 mAh” marketing as a red flag even when the listing looks professional.[^laudation-diy]
 - Production packs come from the m365Krakow workshop; Denis handles support and logistics while the partner assembles cells, so large orders should plan around their combined lead times.[^m365krakow]
+- Denis’ repair BMS defaults to ≈4.15 V/cell (≈4.14 V after its diode drop) yet lets riders raise or lower the ceiling to trade longevity for range; bench tests logged ≈37 A discharge headroom when paralleled with another 10S pack despite the older board’s 3 A charge limit.【F:knowledge/notes/all_part01_review.md†L360-L363】
 - LLT’s 100 A smart boards remain the viable option for 4 S boosters—cheaper BMSes brown out, and pushing Flipsky 75100 boxes to 20 S simply moves failure to the wiring long before the ESC runs out of headroom.【F:knowledge/notes/input_part004_review.md†L216-L216】
 - JK active-balancing boards keep outrunning Daly units on telemetry and balancing strength; builders now reserve Daly for budget builds and spec JK or LLT when 20 S packs need reliable comms and cell maintenance.【F:knowledge/notes/input_part004_review.md†L369-L369】
 - ANT smart BMS packs ship with a “starting current” precharge MOSFET; run it around 5 A for spark-free bring-up and keep it below 20 A or the firmware times out if bus caps never charge.【F:knowledge/notes/input_part004_review.md†L383-L383】